 Rendering a complete software supply chain security for SDLCs, Cycode is among the first cybersecurity startups to provide source code control, detection, and response services to address source code-level gaps.
 It uses a patent-pending Source Path Intelligence Engine technology that generates reports about an organization’s source code inventory.
 Its Knowledge Graph breaks down AppSec’s silos to provide accurate data, describing relationships between applications, tools, and vulnerabilities within an enterprise environment.

 With a particular focus on Cloud protection using an API-only connection, Wiz is one of the best platforms to prioritize Cloud risk.
 Founded in 2020 in New York City, Wiz provides complete visibility in every layer of cloud services — including IaaS and PaaS to operating systems and hosted databases.
 It analyzes malicious actors in real-time and provides a contextual approach to cloud security — covering infrastructure, platforms, integration methods, and much more.
-Additionally, using a non-agent policy, Wiz addresses cybersecurity and vulnerabilities in different cloud environments.
+Additionally, using a non-agent policy, Wiz addresses cybersecurity news and vulnerabilities in different cloud environments.